 Somiedo and Picos de Europa are both part of multiple Biosphere Reserves in the Cantabrian mountains.
 The possibility of managing these reserves together as a "super-reserve" (to be called Gran Cantábrica) has been under discussion.
 Integration would benefit the management of some species of wildlife.
 Especially wit regards to the Cantabrian brown bear.
 The park is a stronghold for this large land mammal .
 In 2009 the Spanish newspaper El País referred to Somiedo with its 30 bears as the Spanish Yellowstone.
 The total number of bears in Spain is small and the government classes them as endangered.
 The bears' future is put at risk by fragmentation of their habitat in the Cantabrian Mountains.
 A need has been identified to develop wildlife corridors specifically for bears using appropriate vegetation and initiatives to promote co-existence with human inhabitants of the mountains.
 The European Union's LIFE Programme has provided funding for a corridor linking the natural park via Leitariegos to another area of bear habitat.

-The second week for me consisted out of hiking through Picos de Europa, dragging my poor girlfriend with me everywhere I went.
+The second week for me consisted out of hiking through Picos de Europa.
 While my parents were residing in an appartement down stream a few hours away.
 Walking every day camera trapping wasn't an option, but documenting our journey was.
 Like I said, spending just one week in every region made it difficult to create series of photo’s that would cover the main highlights of the Parks, but the experience was definitely worth it.
-I don't know if I can say that about my girlfriend as well, I'm guessing not asking is my best option here.

 Click the link below to see what I have seen.